 Girl Guides can trace its roots back to 1909, when Lord Baden-Powell—the man who also established Scouts—founded the association in Great Britain.
 Within a year, “guiding” had made its way Canada, and the first company was formed in St. Catharines, Ont.
 Other companies followed soon after.

-“As the opportunities for training and development of girls offered by the organization were recognized, the Association spread through the Provinces,” reads a press released issued by the post office in 1960.
+“As the opportunities for training and development of girls offered by the organization were recognized, the Association spread through the Provinces,” reads a press release issued by the post office in 1960.
 “In 1912 a Dominion Council was set up and five years later the Canadian Council of the Girl Guides Association was incorporated.”

 In 1961, the organization officially changed its name to Girl Guides of Canada.